renderedideas-lab/ReceiverDAT/README.md

 - [ ] Combining everything (adding of video files to the receiver HDD with modified meta.dat files)

 ## 🔋 This repository contains:
-- [x] the .dpr-file with the source code so you can open it in the Delphi IDE
+- [x] the .dproj- and .dpr-files with the source code so you can open and modify the APP in the Delphi IDE
 - [x] a pre-compiled .exe for the Win32 platform

 ## ‼️ ATTENTION: